bkauf/node-web-app/README.md

 ## Current Features
 * Secrets by listing the contents of /run/secrets and allowing you to read each file via javascript alert
-* Dockerfile health check functionality - ability to toggle health from good to unhealthy via kill link
+* Dockerfile health check functionality - ability to toggle container health from good to unhealthy via kill link